Who are they?

 What do they offer?

 Language tuition is the raison d'être of this company, with tutees comprising an even split of children and adults.
-German, Spanish and French are the main languages taught, with Arabic and Portuguese increasingly popular, while smaller numbers opt for Italian and Chinese.
+German, Spanish, English and French are the main languages taught, with Chinese, Italian and Portuguese increasingly popular, while smaller numbers opt for Arabic and Russian.
 They’re still worth a punt if you have your eye on another language too as they love a challenge and are happy to headhunt – for instance, a number of London-based Russian parents have recently approached them to get their offspring up to scratch on their native language.
 Their work with children mainly consists of GCSE and A level/IB preparation, with a few Common Entrance and scholarship students, plus some younger ones (age 7 minimum).
-Adults come to them either as corporate clients (business development training offered by their company) or individuals wanting to learn or brush up on a language for personal development.
+Adults come to them either as corporate clients (business development training which can include one-to-one expert coaching sessions) or individuals wanting to learn or brush up on a language for personal development.

 Parents rate the company highly, with many evidencing their claims.
 ‘My daughter got grade 7 after being predicted grade 3.’
 ‘My son was ready to give it up and finally decided to continue languages up to A level and finished with an A* - I think that says it all!’
 ‘Maria charges a high rate, but it was definitely worth it for the confidence she gave my daughter, which led her to persevere with French, achieve an A* and eventually get accepted to Oxford.’
 ‘My child is not a natural linguist and was struggling with the French oral part of her GCSE work – Maria gave her so much confidence that she scored a 9!’